From Rührberg in Germany to Sankt Chrischona in Switzerland

 Worth a visit

-The TV tower, 250 metres high, including 98 metres for the antenna, is the tallest structure in Switzerland (the tallest building is the Roche 2 tower in Basel, 205 metres high with 50 floors).
-Built between 1980 and 1983, it replaced the 136-metre-high tower dating from 1961, which itself replaced a 30-metre-high tower from 1954.
-This new tower, which came into service in 1984, weighs 23,000 tonnes and is used to transmit television, radio and telephone signals, but also serves as a water tower (200 m³) for the municipality of Bettingen and includes a weather station, among other things.
+The TV tower, 250 m high (including a 98 m antenna), is the tallest structure in Switzerland (the tallest building being the Roche 2 tower in Basel, 205 m, 50 storeys).
+Built between 1980 and 1983, it replaced the 136-metre-high tower dating from 1961, which itself had replaced a 30-metre-high tower from 1954.
+This new tower, which came into service in 1984, weighs 23,000 tonnes and is used to relay TV, radio and telephone signals, but also serves as a water tower (200 m³) for the municipality of Bettingen and houses, among other things, a weather station.
 It is not open to the public, except for special guided group tours.
-We admire this modern masterpiece of concrete and steel with its impressive triangular base, measuring 54 metres on each side and visible for miles around in all three countries.
+We admire this modern masterpiece of concrete and steel with its impressive triangular base, 54 metres on each side, visible for miles around across the three countries.

 Other walks in the area